Supports for voters

 - may not assist more than two electors at an election.

-If a person is not eligible to act as your companion, you can ask another person act as a companion or you may ask to be assisted by the Presiding Officer.
+If a person is not eligible to act as your companion, you can ask another person to act as a companion or you may ask to be assisted by the Presiding Officer.

 Voting by post